Malivil/TTT-Randomat-20/README.md

 ## One traitor, One Detective.
 Everyone else is a Jester.
 Detective is stronger.
 This one is pretty self-explanitory except for the "Detective is stronger" part.
 That just means the detective has 200 health.\
-NOTE: This event is automatically disabled if my version of [Custom Roles for TTT](https://steamcommunity.com/sharedfiles/filedetails/?id=2045444087) (or another compatible version) is not used.
-This is due to an issue with the original Custom Roles for TTT where the round would not end if a Jester was killed and there were multiple Jesters.
+NOTE: This event is automatically disabled in the outdated version of Custom Roles for TTT.
+This is due to an issue where the round would not end if a Jester was killed and there were multiple Jesters.
 \
 \
 **ConVars**